-A Traffic Study (Swanson 2018) that analyzed operational traffic impacts was prepared for the project to determine if operations would degrade the performance of the circulation system per the requirements of Policy 36.
+A traffic analysis (R&S 2018) that analyzed operational traffic impacts was prepared for the project to determine if operations would degrade the performance of the circulation system per the requirements of Policy 36.
 Policy 36 of the Circulation Element of the MBGP requires the City to prevent streets and intersections from degrading below a level of service C, where possible, through dedication of adjacent right-of-way, access improvements, or an area-wide impact fee.
 In addition, the Subdivision Ordinance requires all onsite street improvements and a proportional share of boundary street improvements to be built at the time the property is developed.

-The Traffic Report concluded that the project would reduce daily traffic trips and should participate in the Regional Transportation Impact Fee Program (RTIF) and pay the current adopted fee in place for the land use type (see Mitigation Measures 8).
+The traffic analysis concluded that the project would generate less than 50 total daily traffic trips at any analyzed intersection or peak hour.
+The analysis also concluded that the project should participate in the Regional Transportation Impact Fee Program (RTIF) and pay the current adopted fee in place for the land use type (see Mitigation Measures 8).
 With implementation of this mitigation, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.